 ICI can be interpreted as the total amount of information in a set of variant genotypes that can be used to pinpoint an individual in a linking attack.
 This quantity depends on the joint frequency of the variant genotypes.
 For example, if the set contains many common genotypes, they will not be very useful for pinpointing individuals.
-On the other hand, rare variant genotypes would give much information for linking.
+On the other hand, rare variant genotypes would give for high more information for linking.
 Thus, the information content of a set of genotypes is inversely proportional to the joint frequency of the variant genotypes.
 We utilize this property to quantify ICI in terms of genotype frequencies (Online Methods, Fig 3).
 In order to estimate the joint frequency of variant genotypes, we assume independence of variant genotypes (Online Methods, Supplementary Note).

-For a set of variants, π measures how predictable genotypes are given the gene expression levels.
-Since genotypes and expression levels are correlated, knowledge of the expression enables one to predict the genotype more accurately than predicting genotype with no knowledge.
+For a set of variants, $\pi$ measures how predictable genotypes are given the gene expression levels.
+Since genotypes and expression levels are correlated, knowledge of the expression enables one to predict the genotype more accurately than predicting the genotype without such information.
 In order to quantify the predictability, we use an information theoretic measure for randomness left in genotypes, given gene expression levels (Online Methods, Fig. 3).
 This has several advantages over using reported correlation coefficients for each eQTL for quantifying predictability.
-Although the correlation coefficient is a measure of predictability, it is computed differently in different studies and there is no easy way to combine and interpret the correlation coefficients when we would like to estimate the joint predictability of multiple eQTL genotypes.
-On the other hand, joint predictability of multiple eQTL genotypes given gene expression levels can be easily performed using π as it fits naturally to the information theoretic formulations (Online Methods).
-Furthermore, the predictability estimated via π can accommodate the non-linear relations between genotype and phenotype unlike correlation coefficient, which generally measure linear relations.
+Although the correlation coefficient is a measure of predictability, it is computed differently in different studies and there is no easy way to combine and interpret the correlation coefficients when we would like to estimate the joint predictability of multiple eQTL genotypes can be easily guantified using $\pi$ as it fits naturally to the information theoretic formulations (Online Methods).
+Furthermore, the predictability estimated via $\pi$ can accommodate the non-linear relationships between genotype and phenotype unlike the correlation coefficient, which generally measure linear relationships.

 We first considered each eQTL and evaluated the genotype predictability versus the characterizing information leakage.
 We use the GEUVADIS dataset as a representative dataset for this computation.
 We computed, for each eQTL, average predictability and average ICI over all the individuals (Fig. 4a).
-Most of the data points are spread along the anti-diagonal: The eQTL variants with high major allele frequencies have high predictability and low ICI and vice versa for eQTL variants with lower major allele frequencies (Fig. 4b).
-This is expected because the genotypes of the high frequency variants can be predicted, on average, easily (most individuals will harbor one dominant genotype) and consequently does not deliver much characterizing information and vice versa for the eQTLs with smaller major frequency alleles.
-In order to evaluate how much gene expression levels contribute to predictability of genotypes, we use a shuffled eQTL dataset.
-The predictability versus ICI leakage for the eQTLs in the shuffled eQTL dataset (Online Methods) is dominantly on the anti-diagonal(Fig. 4c).
-This is also expected as the predictabilities for shuffled eQTL genotypes depend mainly on how frequent they are in the population (major frequency genotypes are much easier to predict but have low ICI and vice versa), as explained above.
-On the other hand, the real eQTLs (Fig. 4b) deviate from the anti-diagonal, compared to shuffled eQTLs, which reflects the fact that expression supplies much information for predicting eQTL genotypes (Fig. 4c).
-The eQTLs with high correlation have substantially high ICI and high predictability.
-It is thus worth noting that π measures the total effect of genotype frequencies and expression levels on the predictability of genotypes.
+Most of the data points are spread along the anti-diagonal: eQTL variants with high major allele frequencies have high predictability and low ICI and vice versa for eQTL variants with lower major allele frequencies (Fig. 4b).
+This is expected because the genotypes of the high frequency variants can be predicted, on average, easily (most individuals will harbor one dominant genotype) and consequently do